Julie Allemand

-Julie Allemand (born 7 July 1996) is a Belgian basketball player for the Chicago Sky of the Women's National Basketball Association (WNBA).
-She was formerly with Lyon ASVEL Féminin and is a member of the Belgian national team.
+Julie Allemand (born 7 July 1996) is a Belgian professional basketball player for the Los Angeles Sparks of the Women's National Basketball Association (WNBA) and for Fenerbahçe of the Turkish Women's Basketball Super League.
 In the 2016 WNBA draft, she was selected by the Indiana Fever in the third round.
+She was also a member of the Belgian national team that won the EuroBasket Women 2023 and EuroBasket Women 2025 championship.